MrEkoMan/ai-agent-chatgpt/README.md

 ## Quick links for contributors

 - See `.github/copilot-instructions.md` for concise guidance aimed at automation and AI-based coding assistants.
 It documents the project entry points (`agent.py`), development workflow, testing hints, and how to add tools.
+  - See `CONTRIBUTING.md` for an expanded developer workflow and contribution guidelines.
 - Key files:
   - `agent.py` — example runner and agent composition
   - `requirements.txt` — Python dependencies